efodthe2nd/ekara-marketplace/README.md

 # Spare Parts Marketplace

-A full-stack e-commerce platform for trading vehicle spare parts with bidding capabilities, product listings, user profiles, and more.
+A full-stack e-commerce platform for trading spare parts with bidding capabilities, product listings, user profiles, and more.

 ## 📋 Overview